 There’s just one hiccup that you may be familiar with — we haven’t made campground reservations.
 Or the ones we made didn't work out because of weather or other commitments.

-You may think spontaneous campers don’t stand a chance at a last-minute adventure, but fortunately for my family (and yours, fellow procrastinators!), spontaneous camping is still quite possible — you just have to know where to go.
-And here's the great news — some of the Northwest’s best campgrounds for families are first-come, first-served, including some options in our national parks.
+You may think spontaneous campers don’t stand a chance finding a last-minute camping reservation, but fortunately for my family (and yours, fellow procrastinators!), spontaneous camping is still quite possible.
+You just have to know where to go.
+And here's the great news — some of the Northwest’s best campgrounds for families are first come, first served, including some options in our national parks.